Ingleside residents concerned over growing oil and gas export industry

 Wilder and fellow Ingleside resident Patrick Nye said they're seeing several tankers per day, bringing more waves against their piers.

-“The waves have busted my boat off of my pier twice,” Nye said.
+“The waves have busted my boat off of my pier twice,” Wilder said.

 The Canadian company Enbridge Incorporated bought the export facility late last year.
 Cheinere Energy, the LNG facility for natural gas exports, said they exported 712 billion cubic feet of natural gas last year.